jrsinclair/mazes-presentation/presentation.md

 ## Map

-Note: This _also_ means that i can use points as kes in a Map() object if I want.
+Note: This _also_ means that i can use points as keys in a Map() object if I want.

 ---